VictorCazanave/svg-maps/packages/taiwan/README.md

 # 🇹🇼 Taiwan

-⚠️ **DO NOT USE THIS PACKAGE** ⚠️

-*Currently it does not respect the license of the original map.
-If [simplemaps](https://simplemaps.com) does not allow us to modify and distribute their maps, it will be unpublished and replaced by a map from another legal source.*

 Contains all the counties and cities of the administrative divisions of Taiwan:
 * Changhua County
 * Chiayi City